manfre/django-on-windows-talk/slides.rst

 ============  ===============  ============  ==================
 Apache        Yes              No            Yes
-IIS           Yes              No [1]        Yes nginx         No               No            Yes Lighttpd      Yes              Yes [2]       No
+IIS           Yes              No [1]        Yes nginx         No               Yes [2]       Yes Lighttpd      Yes              Yes [3]       No
 ============  ===============  ============  ==================

 ..
 [1] Difficulty with automated build enviroment caused by changes between the various versions of
        IIS.
 Each OS and sometimes service pack provides a different IIS version.

 ..
+[2] Orphans worker processes.

-[2] Several documented issues in release notes at time of evaluation in 2009-2010.
+..
+[3] Several documented issues in release notes at time of evaluation in 2009-2010.
 Windows
        build no longer actively maintained.

 ----